achal7/Reacts/README.md

-# ReactNext
+# Reacts
-ReactNext is a java script library on top of [React](http://facebook.github.io/react/) This library is developed in ES6 and includes functionality to quickly develop React.JS based applications.
+Reacts is a java script library on top of [React](http://facebook.github.io/react/) This library is developed in ES6 and includes functionality to quickly develop React.JS based applications.
 It covers: